miguelperezenciso/SeqBreed/README.md

 `sudo python3 -m pip install SeqBreed-XXX.whl`

+Alternatively, you can install locally without sudo permits as:

+`pip3 install --user SeqBreed-XXX.whl`

 To access the module, include the following in the program:

     from SeqBreed import genome as gg